• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the II World War, after German attack in 06.1941 of their erstwhile ally, Russians, refused in 1942 to give burial in Ustron village to German officer known from sinful life who died without remorse and was shot by the partisans.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after German attack in 06.1941 of their erstwhile ally, Russians, refused in 1942 to give burial in Ustron village to German officer known from sinful life who died without remorse and was shot by the partisans.

 Since then — till the end of German occupation and start of another Russian occupation of Latvia in 1944 — in hiding.

-After the end of World War II hostilities arrested on 25.10.1950 in Jounborne by Russian genocidal MGB (former NKVD).
+After the end of World War II hostilities arrested on 25.10.1950 in Jounborne by Russian genocidal MGB (part of former NKVD).

 Held in Riga prison.

-Accused of „founding anti–Russian nationalist gang and anti–Russian propaganda” and on 24.03.1951 sentenced by Russians to 10 years of slave labour in Russian concentration camps Gulag.
+Accused of „founding anti–Russian nationalist gang and anti–Russian propaganda” (Art.
+17‐58‐1а and Art.
+58 10 p.
+2 of the Penal Code) and on 24.03.1951 sentenced by Russians to 10 years of slave labour in Russian concentration camps Gulag.

-Held in VorkutLag concentration camp in republic of Komi where slaved in coal mines.
+Held in ITL RechLag (separated from ITL VorkutLag) concentration camp in republic of Komi where slaved in the coal mine No. 29 in the hamlet of Yurshor (c.
+19 km from Vorkuta).

 On 25.07.1953, after Russian leader Joseph Stalin's death and execution of the head of MGB Lavrenty Beria, took part in camp's strike.